aprsa/ndpolator/README.md

 $> pip install .
 ```

-Once installed, you can test it by running a pytest:
+Once installed, you can test the installation by running a pytest:

 ```bash
 $> cd tests